 When is the EHR transition happening?

-Penalties for non-compliance started in 2015 with a one percent reduction in Medicare reimbursements.
-The reduction will grow by one percent each year, ideally pushing providers to adopt EHRs quickly.
+Penalties for non-compliance started in 2015 with a 1% reduction in Medicare reimbursements.
+The reduction will grow by 1% each year, ideally pushing providers to adopt EHRs quickly.

 Adopting an EHR system takes months: IT has to plan infrastructure, records have to be digitized, staff have to be trained, and government paperwork has to be filled out.
 In some cases a total transition can take years, which is why the government had a five-year plan for implementation.

-The bottom line: if you're a health care provider or IT professional who has yet to transition time has run out and penalties have begun.
+The bottom line: If you’re a healthcare provider or an IT professional who has yet to transition, time has run out and penalties have begun.

 The benefits of EHR implementation happen behind the scenes and in most cases patients won’t even realize a large-scale transition has occurred.